deBijenkorf/fullstack-assignment/README.md

 The initial project structure looks like this:
 ```
 ./client
-./server
+./wireframes
+NOTES.md
+README.md
 ```

-You will find further information in the respective documentation for each directory.

 # Pre-requisites
 You can open the wireframes in [Draw.io](https://app.diagrams.net/) in your browser or by using the [Draw.io VSCode extension](https://marketplace.visualstudio.com/items?itemName=hediet.vscode-drawio)

 # Goal
 Create a straight forward web application that demonstrates knowledge of the following:

+- Containerisation;
 - Data storage;
 - API CRUD operations;
 - Client state management;
 - Client routing;
-- Implementation of UI in React;
+- Implementation of Web Client in React;
 - Unit Testing

 # Instructions
 You are asked to create a working application.
-Technology choice is mostly up to you, however we ask you to implement the View Layer in [React](https://reactjs.org/).
+Technology choice is mostly up to you, however we ask **you** to implement the Web Client in [React](https://reactjs.org/).
 For that reason we have bootstrapped the [client](./client) with [Create React App](https://create-react-app.dev/).
 Implementation of routing, state management and networking is down to you.
-While you are free to implement the API in any way you feel appropriate, we have setup a mock JSON API [server](./server) with [json-server](https://github.com/typicode/json-server) as an option.
+You are free to implement the API in any way you feel appropriate given it satisfies the above mentioned Goals.

 # Requirements
 Implement the following wireframes to the best of your ability: